 It is difficult to overstate the importance of primary care to ensure robust population health outcomes.
-Evidence shows that not only can primary care prevent illness and death,1 but it is also associated with a reduction in health disparities.2 Countries with strong primary care systems experience better health outcomes than those with weak primary care systems, including reduced unnecessary hospitalization and less socioeconomic inequality,3 as well as improved management of chronic diseases.4 Unfortunately, the United States falls short on many indicators that demonstrate the strength of a nation's primary care system.5 ability of primary care clinicians, (2) accessibility of primary care services geographically, (3) accommodation, such as appointment availability and hours, (4) affordability, and (5) acceptability, such as comfort and communication between patient and clinician.6
+Evidence shows that not only can primary care prevent illness and death, but it is also associated with a reduction in health disparities.
+Countries with strong primary care systems experience better health outcomes than those with weak primary care systems, including reduced unnecessary hospitalization and less socioeconomic inequality, as well as improved management of chronic diseases.
+Unfortunately, the United States falls short on many indicators that demonstrate the strength of a nation's primary care system.

 Improving access is key to strengthening a primary care system.
-Primary care access can be divided into five composite and interconnected dimensions, known as the five As: (1) avail-
+Primary care access can be divided into five composite and interconnected dimensions, known as the five As: (1) availability of primary care clinicians, (2) accessibility of primary care services geographically, (3) accommodation, such as appointment availability and hours, (4) affordability, and (5) acceptability, such as comfort and communication between patient and clinician.

-In a Milbank Memorial Fund issue brief7 and five accompanying fact sheets,8 we assessed the evidence to determine whether policy initiatives that target primary care access have reduced health care disparities.
+In a Milbank Memorial Fund issue brief and five accompanying fact sheets, we assessed the evidence to determine whether policy initiatives that target primary care access have reduced health care disparities.
 Now, in this series of five case studies, we assess the impact of these policy initiatives at a local level to better understand implementation challenges and successes.
-The first four case studies focused on Grant County, New Mexico,9 Baltimore City, Maryland,10 Columbia County, Arkansas,11 and Detroit, Michigan.12
+The first four case studies focused on Grant County, New Mexico, Baltimore City, Maryland, Columbia County, Arkansas, and Detroit, Michigan.